akuklev/akuklev.github.io/prototypes.md

 ```

 Non-finite inductive types admit (strictly positive) recursion in type definitions,
-allowing introduce such types as natural numbers, lists, and trees:
+allowing to introduce such types as natural numbers, lists, and trees:
 ```
 data Nat `ℕ`
   Zero `0`